Useful Notes: Tarot Cards

 Minor Arcana Part 2: The Court Cards

-The Pages: Typically represents a message of some kind, or it refers to a child or child-like person.
+: Typically represent a message of some kind, or it refers to a child or child-like person.

 A Special Case